 his or her chest bone heals properly, and sudden arm movements or an accident

 while driving could cause serious injury.
-However, your loved one will need to
+But your loved one will need to

 go to frequent doctor appointments during recovery.
 You may need to drive him

-several medications after CABG surgery.
+several medicines after CABG surgery.
 You could help him or her by organizing

-the medications.
+the medicines.
 You can get a special pillbox (with one or more compartments

 for each day of the week) or mark a calendar as a memory aid.